-Throughout his testimony, Cannon deliber-

-ately blurs over the decisive question of the road to power, encourages parliamentary illusions.
-From the way he poses his position on force and violence, he introduces the reformist view that the working class can take power through the existing capitalist state machinery.
-The Canuonite support to the Ludlow amend ment for a vote on war ("with criticism" everything they do is "with criticism", as ithis negates the opportunism) worked in the same direction - encouraging bourgeois legalism among the masses.
+Throughout his testimony, Cannon deliberately blurs over the decisive question of the road to power, encourages parliamentary illustons.
+From the way he pores his position on force and violence, he introduces the reformats view that the working class can take power, through the existing capitalist state machinery.
+The Cannonite support to the Ludlow amendment for a vote on war ("with criticism" everything they do is "with criticism", as if this negates the opportunism) worked in the same direction - encouraging bourge is legalism among the masses.

-The same effect is conveyed by the word "If the majority of people decide on way, ar participate in the war, our people...will al participate..."
+The same effect is conveyed by the words: "If the najority of people decide on war, and parts pate in the war, our people...will also parts pate..."
 (MILITANT, Dec.
 13, page 4).
-The what imperialist country has the majority what the people had anything to say on the way.
-Is this legalism the kind of "education" Chenon has in store for his members?
+In what imperialist country has the majority of the people had anything to say on the war?"
+Is this legalism the kind of "education" Cannon has in store for his members?

-COMSCRIPTION AND MILITARY TRAININ
+CONSCRIPTION AND MILITARY TRAINING

-The Cannonites are proud of their here supported conscription.
-They called for "itgovernment to set up, finance and equicamps, under trade union auspices, for mary training and training of efficers!"
-In the last war the government did this for business men aspiring to become officers.
-Of course, there is a certain difference between businessmen and workers, but this doesn't bother the Camonites.
-The war is a capitalist war, not a workingman's war, one this case is melovant to the camonites.
+The Cannonites are proud of their having supported conscription.
+They called for "the government to set up, finance and equip camps, under trade union auspices, for military training and training of officers!"
+In the last war the government did this for businessmen aspiring to become officers.

+Of course, there is a certain difference between businessmen and workers, but this doesn't bother the Cannonites.
+The war is a capitalist war, not a workingman's war: but this also is irrelevant to the Cannonites.

-Train the workers under the control of the labor lakers, the social patrians and wor the going in control of the trade unders: tauch the workers to become 'good solaters'.
+Train the workers under the control of the labor fakers, the social patriots and war jingoists in control of the trade unions: teach the workers to become "good soldiers".
 What will be the effect of this?
-Will it subjuict the workers illusions about the capitalist government, or will it teach him that the war is imperialist, not his war?
+Will it strengthen the workers illusions about the capitalist government, or will it teach him that the war is imperialist, not his war?
 But that too is not the point.

-Under the excuse that all workers nowadays need military training (as if the capitalists will not give it to us), the Camponites gave support to the conscription drive, support to the campaign of the ruling class to line up the masses for the war.
+Under the excuse that all workers nowadays need military training (as if the capitalists will not give it to us), the Cannonites gave support to the conscription drive, support to the campaign of the ruling class to line up the masses for the war.